 Often pharmacy staff have similar responsibilities and will face the same sort of queries on a day-to-day basis so think about what makes you stand out from the rest.

-RoE judge Joanne Taylor says: “I am looking for those who have gone the extra mile for patients and so have really made a difference to their care and wellbeing.”
+Previous RoE judge Joanne Taylor said: “I am looking for those who have gone the extra mile for patients and so have really made a difference to their care and wellbeing.”

 If you're particularly proud of something you've done, whether that be a special display in the pharmacy or an event that was a real success, upload pictures to support your entry, after all, a picture is worth a thousand words!